pupil-labs/realtime-python-api/docs/index.rst

 Getting Started
 ---------------

-The module comes in two flavours, we reommend using the `simple` version.
+The module comes in two flavours, we recommend using the `simple` version.

 1. The ``async`` interface is using Python's `asyncio`_ in order to implement non-blocking asynchronous communication.